ceyzaguirre4/ceyzaguirre4.github.io/_posts/2020-4-25-DACT-for-Visual-Reasoning.md

 Additionally, we find that DACT-MACs adapt the 4-step algorithm reducing computation on some question types, and that the number of steps again correlate strongly with *question types* as can be seen in the *heatmaps* above.
 The same figures also show how the architecture adapts to changes in the *ponder cost*, as this penalty decreases DACT adaptively allocates more resources to more complex questions.
 The full *heatmap* that shows the question types can be found [here](/images/dact/corrs_full_gqa.png).

 ---

+## Future Work Ideas (!)

+A few lines for future work:
+- using adaptive computation to generate curriculums for curriculum learning.
+- using different *halting conditions* with DACT.
+- taking advantage of DACT's differentiability to use non-linear functions of computation (eg. exponential ponder penalties).
+- applying DACT to other models and datasets.
+I'm particularly interested in using it on neural state machines [\[{% increment ref_count %}\]](https://arxiv.org/abs/1907.03950) for real adaptive behavior on GQA.

+---